-Input received at the third round of Public Information Open Houses, Workshops and correspondence with the public included several suggestions for the access road alternatives:

-- Tunnel the access road from Cabana/Todd Lane to E.C.
-Row Expressway; - Tunnel from Howard to Turkey Creek; - Tunnel under the existing roadway; - Incorporate air ventilation buildings into the design of the roadway; - Create a controlled access freeway on the existing roadways; - Provide local access roads on either side of the highway; - Consider an interchange at Cousineau Road or Howard Avenue; and - Avoid impacts to existing community facilities including schools and sports fields.

 The five initial access road alternatives were presented to public at the third round of PIOHs in March 2006.
+Input received at the third round of Public Information Open Houses, workshops and through correspondence with the public included several suggestions for the access road alternatives:

+- Tunnel the access road from Todd Lane/Cabana Road West to E.C.
+Row Expressway; - Tunnel from Howard Avenue to Turkey Creek; - Tunnel under the existing roadway; - Incorporate air ventilation buildings into the design of the roadway; - Create a controlled access freeway on the existing roadways; - Provide local access roads on either side of the highway; - Consider an interchange at Cousineau Road or Howard Avenue; and - Avoid impacts to existing community facilities including schools and sports fields.

-At that time, the study team committed to presenting an update of the technical findings later in 2006.
-The preliminary results of the technical analysis of the five access road alternatives were presented to the public at the fourth round of PIOHs held in December 2006.
+The remainder of 2006 focused on technical analysis of the five practical access road alternatives.
+The preliminary results of the technical analysis was presented to the public at the fourth round of PIOHs held in December 2006.
 Comments received during this round of consultation indicated that local residents wanted an access road to a new border crossing that:

 - Takes trucks off local streets;

-- Strong preference for depressed roadway, including tunnel;
+- Strong preference for below-grade roadway, including tunnel;

 - Reduces the amount of pollutants in the air;

 - Improves the movement of border-bound traffic;

 - Is not intrusive:

 - Is state-of-the-art:

 - Will not be determined on cost alone:

-- Improves the quality of life; and,
+- Improves the quality of life; and

 - Provides a long-term solution.